K8TIY/IPAPalette/README.markdown

   displayed (if you have a really good keyboard layout!).
-* Finally diagnosed the reason I could never seem to change the preview font in Snow Leopard -- a Core Text bug or misfeature that was cacheing font data based on the address of the string object I was passing on, instead of its content (sincoe I was reusing a mutable string).
+* Finally diagnosed the reason I could never seem to change the preview font in Snow Leopard -- a Core Text bug or misfeature that was cacheing font data based on the address of the string object I was passing in, instead of its content (since I was reusing a mutable string).

 ### To Build

 Requires my Onizuka localizer from <https://github.com/K8TIY/Onizuka>.
 It's set up as a git submodule, so just do the usual git submodule magic to get it set up.
+I don't have Sparkle set up as a submodule because the Github version requires the 10.7 SDK, which I don't have on my build machine.

 Project settings are for building on Snow Leopard against the 10.5 SDK.
 If you are on Leopard, you will probably have to fiddle with settings.